HyDE-Project/Hyde-cli/README.md

 #### Activate Shell-completions

 If shell completions are not working, you can manually source them from the terminal.
-You can also persist the changes by adding the snippet at the end of your `.zshrc`, `.bashrc`, or `~/.config/fish/config.fish`.
+You can also persist the changes by adding the snippet at the end of your `.zshrc`, `.bashrc`.

 <details>
 <summary>Zsh</summary>